Maintaining Antiqued or Leathered Absolute Black Granite

 typically does not need sealing since it is so dense and essentially does not stain.
 However

-, antiqued, honed or otherwise non-polished finishes can require additional granite counter top maintenance.
-They may take a sealer since these finishes leave the stone more porous than a polished surface.
+, antiqued, leathered, honed or otherwise non-polished finishes can require additional granite care

 what you have is not a "stain."
 Stains occur when substances absorb into the stone turning the stone darker in color.
 You are not likely to ever stain this granite especially if it is sealed properly.

-that you do a little maintenance and experimenting yourself.
+I suggest that you do a little maintenance and experimenting yourself to diagnose the spot

 the lemon juice test